mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 ## Network Tunneling

 Prior to release 1.4, Kommander required bi-directional connectivity between the Kommander management cluster and clusters that are under management.
-This effectively blocked several use cases:
+This effectively blocked several use cases, for example:

 - Kommander did not have direct access to the managed cluster, for example, when the cluster was on a laptop or behind a NAT gateway.

-- The managed cluster did not have direct access to Kommander, for example, when Kommander was on-premise and the managed cluster was in a public cloud provider environment.
+- The managed cluster did not have direct access to Kommander when Kommander was on-premise and the managed cluster was in a public cloud provider environment.

 - The managed cluster was behind a firewall, a proxy, or resident in a DMZ.